 This introductory course is designed to familiarize the student with the subject matter of the legal environment of business.
 Particular emphasis will be given to the sources of law; the role of society; the judicial function; and selected areas such as governmental regulation and agencies, crimes and torts, contracts, business organizations, personal property, agency, and employment law.
 Various approaches to understanding legal issues will be used, including case law analysis and the examination of current legal issues affecting business.
-Prerequisite: IMH 13200, IMH 14200.
-Offered: All locations and online intermittently.
+Lab fee may be required.